kopylovvlad/mini_rails/readme.md

   * Scope definition on a model class
   * Data serialisation to JSON
   * Validations `validates_presence_of` and `validates_length_of`
-* MiniActiveRouter - the module to draw routes map.
+* MiniActiveRouter - the module to draw routes map and match route.
 Features: placeholders for params, not found route for 404 page.
 * MiniActiveSupport - a bunch of extensions for different classes.
-It's similar to ActiveSupport
+It's similar to `ActiveSupport`
 * MiniCodeLoader - class for code-reloading.
 It helps when you are working with CLI console.
 * CLI - with CLI you can run web-server, console, tests, runner and create a new application.
 * MiniRspec - it's `RSpec` from scratch.
 It supports RSpec's basic structure: `describe`, `context`, `it`.
 Also has callback `before_each` and function `let!` to define a helper methods.
 You can write unit and request tests.
-* MiniFactory - it's a copy from `FactoryBot`.
+* MiniFactory - it's a little copy of `FactoryBot`.
 Features: factory definition, `sequence` and `trait`.

 # Applications